tests-always-included/wick/lib/README.md

 Adds or updates a line in a config file.
 This is a very basic tool that ensures a line exists in a file, not that it is in any particular order.

 * $1 - File to update.
 * $2 - The full line to add.
 It will be placed at the end.
+If this is an empty string, no blank line will be added.
 * $3 - Optional; the key that we are setting.
 Defaults to a portion of `$2`.

 The line is not repeatedly added to the config file.
 First, we attempt to get the "key" for the line, either automatically or use a value that is passed in.
 Most config files use a key value of some sort and this script usually can detect them - more on this later.
 Next, we remove any lines with the same key from the file and finally we append the line you want onto the file.